-We take the default column out of the migration matrix (which is grossed-up by exit rates) to do a comparison between the rating agencies and PDiR2.0's realized default rates.
+We take the default column out of the migration matrix (which is grossed-up by the otherexit rates) to perform a comparison between the realized default rates of the rating agencies and those produced by PDiR2.0.
 The comparison indicates that the realized default rates from the rating agencies and PDiR2.0 are reasonably close.
-Furthermore, there are noticeable differences between S&P and Moody's realized default rates, which therefore resulted in different PDiR2.0 boundary values.
+Worth noting is the noticeable differences between S&P's and Moody's realized default rates.
+Naturally, they will result in different PDiR2.0 boundary values.